 I was almost relieved when my pseudo-date said he wanted to leave.
-Perfect excuse for me to leave as well, even though one of my favorite dance tracks started playing (“Doctorin’ The TARDIS” by The Timelords) It’s not like I would have gone out and danced anyways, not with Depression dragging me down.
+Perfect excuse for me to leave as well, even though one of my favorite dance tracks started playing (“Doctorin’ The TARDIS” by The Timelords) It’s not like I would have gone out and danced anyway, not with Depression dragging me down.

 The ride home found me with mixed feelings.
-I didn’t realize the full effect of Depression’s sneak attack until the next morning, while laying in bed rehashing the night in my mind.
+I didn’t realize the full effect of Depression’s sneak attack until the next morning while laying in bed rehashing the night in my mind.
 My lack of vigilance was the crack Depression used to slay me.

 I have to be more mindful when out enjoying myself.
 I cannot for one moment think I am safe from Depression and its cold, hard grip on me.

 This is my own personal hell.